Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 * 7. Understanding the Islandora Simple Text content model
 * 8. Installing the Islandora Webform module
 * 9. Configuring permissions for the Islandora Webform module
-* 10. Configuring the Islandora Webform moduleís XML Form
+* 10. Configuring the Islandora Webform module‚Äôs XML Form
 * 11. Configuring the Drupal block of Islandora Webform submissions
 * 12. Upgrading from an earlier version of the Islandora Webform module